-Failure by a member of staff to comply with a council's code of conduct may give rise to disciplinary action.
+Failure by a council committee member or delegate of the council to comply with a council's code of conduct may give rise to disciplinary action.

 Note: References in this code of conduct to councils are also to be taken as references to county councils and joint organisations.